ldijkman/async-esp-fs-webserver/docs/Improv_Wi-Fi/Improv-WiFi-Library-main/README.md

 to make it easy for the enduser

 # Improv WiFi Library
+finaly an Arduino INO example
+treid this in the past from improv wifi info but could not gt it working

 ### https://github.com/jnthas/Improv-WiFi-Library/tree/main

 Improv is a free and open standard with ready-made SDKs that offer a great user experience to configure Wi-Fi on devices.
 More details [here](https://www.improv-wifi.com/).